Urn-driven random walks: Empirical evidence of positive recurrence

 We can take the statistical average of the entries in the array $H$ as an estimator $\overline{H_0}$ of $H_0$.
 We ran the algorithm with $replica = 10000$, and in each run we got a value of $\overline{H_0}$ ranging between 8 and 12.
 Backed with this empirical evidence, it is our conjecture that the average first hitting time is finite and that Friedman's random walk in one dimension is positive recurrent.
 A proof of this conjecture remains a future research project.

 A minor adaptation of the algorithm is needed for the 2-dimensional Friedman walk.
-We constructed such a simulation and the results are not conclusive to determine the type of recurrences.
+We constructed such a simulation and the results are not conclusive to determine the type of recurrences. \acknowledgements The authors thank two anonymous referees for constructive comments that improved the exposition.